Peter-bot928/DSA-DOCUMENTATION/README.md

 ## Data Sources
 ### Primary Data Source:
 KMS_Case_Study.csv

+## Tools Used:
+- Ms Excel for preliminary data exploration and validation of the KMS_Case_Study.csv file [Download Here]({https;//www.microsoft.com)
+- SQL Server for storing and managing the dataset in the KMS_DB database, with the orders table containing 8,400 rows and 21 columns.
+- SQL Server Management Studio (SSMS): Utilized for writing and executing SQL queries to analyze the data.
+- GitHub: Used for version control and hosting the project documentation, queries, and dataset.

 ### Description:
 An Excel file containing order data for KMS’s Abuja division from 2009 to 2012, imported into the KMS_Case_Study table in the KMS_DB database.